oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 }
 ```

-and loading it in a JavaScript module :
+Then you can load it into a module using the `json!` loader (you'll notice the file extension is there) :

 ```js
 define([